fredrikaverpil/fredrikaverpil.github.io/mkdocs/blog/posts/2024-10-20-wezterm-session-management.md

 former project.
 What's great about this is that it doesn't matter which terminal emulator you use, you can still fall back to this kind of session management.

-But the latency (and complexity) of tmux is annoying and I finally took some time to evaluate the session management capabilities of [Wezterm](https://github.com/wez/wezterm) (my currently favorite terminal emulator, which you configure with Lua!) called "[workspaces](https://wezfurlong.org/wezterm/recipes/workspaces.html)", to see
+But the draw screen latency (and complexity) of tmux is annoying and I finally took some time to evaluate the session management capabilities of [Wezterm](https://github.com/wez/wezterm) (my currently favorite terminal emulator, which you configure with Lua!) called "[workspaces](https://wezfurlong.org/wezterm/recipes/workspaces.html)", to see